Understanding the Five Types of Auto Insurance

 2) Bodily Injury (BI): Florida law does require all insured persons to carry Bodily Injury Coverage (“BI”).
 This statute is sometimes called “The Financial Responsibility Law.”
 Interestingly, Florida law does not require an insured driver to have BI coverage to obtain a Florida Driver’s License.
 If, however, a driver is at fault for an accident and they do not have BI coverage, they could have their driver’s license suspended for failing to pay the out-of-pocket medical expenses of an injured party.
 This may seem unfair, especially when the driver believed they were obtaining “full coverage” by purchasing only “PIP” coverage.

 Bodily Injury coverage starts at the 10/20 level ($10,000 per person/$20,000total) and can go up to millions of dollars in coverage.
-If, however, a driver is at fault for an accident and the injured parties’ medical bills, lost income, pain and suffering, and future medical expenses exceed the 10/20 minimum BI limits,the driver could be exposed to seizure of their personal assets in a lawsuit.
+If, however, a driver is at fault for an accident and the injured parties’ medical bills, lost income, pain and suffering, and future medical expenses exceed the 10/20 minimum BI limits, the driver could be exposed to seizure of their personal assets in a lawsuit.
 Therefore, it is important to ensure that the BI limits are high enough to cover and protect the insured person’s personal assets should they be at fault for an accident.

 3) Uninsured/Underinsured (UM): Even if an insured has “PIP” and “BI” they still do not have “full coverage.”
 That is because the insured does not have the coverage necessary to protect themselves in the event that they are involved in an accident with an uninsured or underinsured driver.
 The most important coverage any insured should have is called uninsured/underinsured coverage, or “UM”.
 Typically, UM coverage matches the BI coverage an insured elects to have.
 An insured can also elect stacking or non-stacking UM coverage.

-Stacking UM coverage means that if the insured has more than one vehicle being insured and they have 100/300 in UM and BI, the UM coverage would be multiplied by the number of vehicles being insured.
-For example, an insured has three vehicles and elects to stack their UM, they now have three times, or 300/900 in UM coverage.
-That means that if the insured is involved in accident and is not at fault – he or she could be entitled to the BI of the at-fault party as well as $300,000 in UM benefits and, if un-stacked, $100,000 in UM benefits.
+Stacking UM coverage means that if the insured has more than one vehicle is insured and they have 100/300 in UM and BI, the UM coverage would be multiplied by the number of vehicles being insured.
+For example, an insured has three vehicles and elects to stack their UM, they now have three times or 300/900 in UM coverage.
+That means that if the insured is involved in an accident and is not at fault – he or she could be entitled to the BI of the at-fault party as well as $300,000 in UM benefits and, if un-stacked, $100,000 in UM benefits.

 I cannot stress enough the importance of obtaining UM coverage before an insured is involved in an accident.
 Drivers can protect themselves by having UM coverage in the event they are involved in an accident with an uninsured/underinsured motorist.